 Are employers required to provide notice of the EPSL to employees?
 Yes.
 Employers must provide this notice immediately, by posting the notice in a conspicuous location accessible to employees in every establishment and to also provide a copy of the notice to all employees.
 Employees working remotely must receive the notice electronically.

 Employers are encouraged to contact their employment counsel with questions.
 The attorneys in the Employment & Labor Practice Group at Partridge Snow & Hahn are ready to answer questions regarding the new Massachusetts law.
-For additional information and resources visit the firm's COVID-19 Advisory Group page.

 Date Created June 7, 2021